jwe4ec/fy7e6/README.md

 ## TODOs

+- Check Jackie's potential revisions to Scripts 15a-15b and her new `check_for_missing_bootstraps.R`
+- Implement suggestions from her email on 4/18/2023
-- Rerun "a1" and "a2" models to compute intervals for additional parameters
+- Add output from rerun "a1" and "a2" models in `from_rivanna/` to `results/`
+- Pool results and update tables and plots

 - Compute table for raw means and standard deviations of outcomes by condition over time (`compute_raw_m_and_sd.R`)
 - Compute rates of item- and scale-level missingness (`compute_missing_data_rates.R`)